Follow us on LinkedIn Follow @BACFI

 In 2000, employed barristers were granted equal practising rights with the self employed and gained 14 elected seats on the Bar Council.
 BACFI is a recognised Specialist Bar Association and though it remains independent of Bar Council, members sit on the Council and many of its Committees.
 BACFI is also represented on the BSB and some of its committees and through its Professional Standards Committee contributes on members' behalf to both BSB and Bar Council consultations.
 If you are interested in contributing to BACFI's work or in standing for election to the Bar Council or appointment to the BSB, please contact us.

 BACFI also focuses on professional development and career opportunities for its members and hosts a variety of CPD seminars and social networking events throughout the year.
 Our flagship Denning Lecture and Christmas party is the highlight of our social year.

 Membership is open to all barristers and student members of the Inns of Court.
 To join BACFI, click HERE.

-BSB Regulatory Update - Review April's Regulatory Update from the Bar Standards Board HERE.
+BSB Regulatory Update - Review January's Regulatory Update from the Bar Standards Board HERE.